Slow violence: Asylum seekers

 Slow violence has also been related to immigration and asylum seeking processes.
 Violence enacted through abandonment by political frameworks as an outcome of the mechanisms of power relations is said to leave gradual long-term effects on the mental and physical health of asylum seekers.
 This involves a denial of the basic rights of humans as outlined by Agamben.
 This is said to qualify both the experience of slow violence and spurring the response of slow resistance.

-Resistance to slow violence
+Responses

-Communities impacted by slow violence can resist this violence through counter-violent agendas, sometimes referred to as slow resistance.
+The responses of communities impacted by slow violence range from counter-violent agendace and slow resistance to forms of ignorance and resignation.
+This section presents prominent types of responses to slow violence.